 With all the new technology integrates into monitors, it seems that if you want to buy one, you have to compromise your savings greatly.

-In this article, we’ll list some of the best gaming monitors under 200 dollars and we’ll tell you about how and why they could give you an experience that is comparable – if not similar- to higher-end and more expensive ones.
+In this article, we’ll list some of the best gaming monitors under 200 dollars.
+We’ll tell you how and why these LCD and LED devices could give you an experience that is comparable – if not similar – to higher-end and more expensive ones.

 The Best Gaming Monitors Under 200

-The performance of the BenQ Zowie RL2455T is superb as it has a response time of 1 millisecond and a refresh rate of 75 Hz.
+The ASUS VG245H LCD monitor has a rapid response time of 1 millisecond and refresh rate of 75 Hz.